Healthdirect Free Australian health advice you can count on.

 On a gluten-free diet you can eat:

-• foods that are naturally gluten-free such as fresh fruit and vegetables, fresh meats, eggs, nuts and legumes, milk, fats and oils and gluten-free grains such as rice and corn
+• foods that are naturally gluten-free — such as fresh fruit and vegetables, fresh meats, eggs, nuts and legumes, milk, oils and gluten-free grains such as rice and corn

-• products that use the ‘Crossed Grain Logo’.
-This logo is recognised both in Australia and overseas and means the food item is suitable for a gluten-free diet wherever you are
+• products that use the ‘crossed grain logo' — this logo is recognised both in Australia and overseas and means the food item is suitable for a gluten-free diet

 • products that are gluten-free according to their ingredients list

-In Australia, products containing any ingredient derived from wheat, rye, barley or oats must be declared on the ingredients panel.
-Avoid products with statements such as ‘may contain gluten’ because they can be cross contaminated with gluten.
+In Australia, food labels must specify any ingredients derived from wheat, rye, barley or oats.
+Avoid products with statements such as ‘may contain gluten' because they can be cross-contaminated with gluten.

 How do I choose gluten-free foods?

 Choosing gluten-free foods requires an understanding of product labels.
-You also need to become ‘ingredient aware’.
+You also need to become aware of which ingredients may contain gluten.

-Your state Coeliac Australia association can help you learn these skills and provide resources to help you follow a gluten-free diet.
+Coeliac Australia can help you learn these skills and provide resources to help you follow a gluten-free diet.

-For more information, go to Coeliac Australia's website, or contact Coeliac Australia here for state based details, or call the Coeliac Australia helpline on 1300 458 836.
+For more information, contact Coeliac Australia online or call the Coeliac Australia helpline on 1300 458 836.

 An Accredited Practising Dietitian can also teach you how to choose gluten-free foods and products.

-Most restaurants now have gluten-free options but these tips might make eating out ‘gluten-free’ easier.
+Most restaurants now have gluten-free options, but these tips might make eating out on a gluten-free diet easier:

 • Consult the Coeliac Australia restaurant finder.